 The work of United World Schools doesn’t just give children the basic education they deserve.
 By transforming futures of individuals, it transforms the future of families and entire communities.

 Making Social Good Part of Our Everyday

 Almost every business will tell you they’re enthusiastic about giving back, but most of us find ourselves participating in one-off campaigns.

-In November, we joined together to raise money for Teach the Unreached, raising over £1,500 so far.
+Since joining with Teach the Unreached, we’ve raising over £11,000 so far.
 We couldn’t be happier with the results – but we wanted to go further to make social responsibility an integrated part of how we work.